kstenerud/streamux/README.md

 #### ID

 The ID field is a unique number that is generated by the sender to differentiate the current message from other messages the sender has sent in the past.
 The sender must not use IDs that are currently in-flight (IDs that have been sent to the peer but have not yet received a reply, or have been canceled but not yet acked).

+#### Reply

+The reply bit is used to reply to a message sent by a peer.
+When set, the ID field refers to the ID of the original message sent by the peer, and the reply must use the same bit layout for length and ID as the other peer specified in its initiator message.

+#### Termination

+The termination bit indicates that this is the final chunk for this message ID.
+For a large message that spans multiple chunks, you would set this to 0 for all but the last chunk.